 Apple has posted five Nike+ Workouts — options include continuous tracks or individual tracks, designed for treadmill training, speed training, strength training and endurance training.
 One mix

-by electronic duo The Crystal Method; the others include works from various artists.
+was created entirely by electronic duo The Crystal Method; the others include works from various artists.

 Additionally, Apple has posted Sport iMixes, athletically-related podcasts, and “Athlete Inspirations” — playlists from well-known athletes such as Tour de France champion Lance Armstrong, champion marathoner Paula Radcliffe and NBA pro Steve Nash.